Zhenzhen1109/zzscantonese/README.md

 # Talk

 ## Repeat
-what you've listened in the **Listening** part
+Repeat what you've listened in the **Listening** part

 ## Free Talk
-talk about what [you have done / the happiest thing] today.
+Talk about what [you have done / the happiest thing] today.
 (2-3 sentences)

 # Reading
-Read out loud all full sentence, do not break, send the records.
+Read all full sentences out loud , do not break, send the records.

 # Writing